mkudzia/c4l-workshop-2016/outline.md

 ### Install Sublime Text (as opposed to TextEdit or Notepad):

 1. Open a web browser and go to [https://www.sublimetext.com](https://www.sublimetext.com)
-2. Scroll down the button that says "Download for (your operating system)".
+2. Scroll down to the button that says "Download for (your operating system)".
 Make sure you're installing version 3 of Sublime Text.
 If you don't see a button, click the "Download" link at the top of the page.

 * Windows 7